Mark H. Hayden Mark-et al. Logo

 Spyware

-Spyware is a program that "SPYS" on your internet activity and sends information back to a monitoring company.
+Spyware is a program that "SPYS" on your internet activity and sends information back to a "Not so friendly" monitoring company.

 Spyware will usually generate lots of POP-UPS and/or changes your internet settings to benefit the advertiser.

-Spyware will also slow down your machine to do all this, so having 15 or 20 of these programs can have big impacts on your system.
+Spyware will also slow down your machine to do all this, so having 15 or 20 of these programs can have big impacts on your system performance.

 The biggest Spyware sponsers are (1) KaZaa, (2) GATOR (Gain), (3) Grokster, (4)Net Pal, and (5)DoubleClick.